stevanStevic/UDP-Over-Multiple-Simultaneous-Interfaces/README.md

 ## Introduction

-A simple client - server demonstration of classic topic server with unlimited number of subscribers, as well as publishers.
+A client - server demonstration of classic topic server with unlimited number of subscribers, as well as publishers.
 Read [**this**](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) to get familiar with this topic.
 This server forwards publishers messages for given topic to subscribed clients.
 It does that by implementing **hash map** that has **keys** with _topic names_, and **values** as _list_ of subscribed users.
 It does not store messages anywhere during that proccess.

 ## Usage